This photo feature of the Chihuahua standard, from head, ears, eyes, to feet, coat, character, and movement makes judging the breed a breeze.

 nose in direct contradiction to the standard!
 Think about this, if all the dogs

-in your ring have black noses, it says nothing good about your judging of this
+in your ring have black noses, it says nothing good about your judging of this breed.

-breed.
 Dilutes are “self colored” and in blondes a “pink nose is permissible.”

-will also correspond to coat color.
+will correspond to natural coat color.

 “level or scissors.”
 While overshot or undershot is to be “penalized as a